If you want to grow as an artist when your subject of choice is the human form, then you must learn how to practice drawing anatomy.

 - The main muscles to be concerned with are the biceps, triceps, and shoulder.
 These are major muscle groups whose shape changes depending on the angle of the arm.

-- When rendering an arm, make sure that you account for the light source, and add appropriate shading and highlights.
+- When rendering an arm, ensure that your account for the light source and add appropriate shading and highlights.

 Drawing The Legs

 - Legs are similar in arms to their primary shape but are more substantial.

 - The thigh also tends to be larger than the lower leg.

 - When drawing, the muscles in the leg focus on drawing the general shape of the quadriceps, the calves, and the kneecap.

 - Remember to look for how light creates shadows and highlights, as well.